supermamon/scriptable-scripts/no-background/readme.md

 ### Static Location

-If you have widgets that you are most likely not to move around, you can specify a it's position using the `getSlice` method.
+If you have widgets that you are most likely not to move around, you can specify a its position using the `getSlice` method.

 ```javascript
 const nobg = importModule('no-background.js')